Rachel Wilson (neurobiologist)

-Rachel Wilson is a professor of neurobiology at Harvard Medical School and is a Howard Hughes Medical Institute Investigator.
-Wilson's work integrates electrophysiology, neuropharmacology, molecular genetics, functional anatomy, and behavior to explore how neural circuits are organized to react and sense a complex environment.
+Rachel Wilson is an American professor of neurobiology at Harvard Medical School and is a Howard Hughes Medical Institute Investigator.
+Wilson's work integrates electrophysiology, calcium imaging, molecular genetics, connectomics, computational modeling, and behavior to explore how neural circuits are organized to sense complex environments, learn associations between environmental features, and organize adaptive behavioral responses.

 Education and early career

 Wilson was born in Kansas City, Missouri.
-She received a B.A. in chemistry from Harvard University in 1996 and a Ph.D. in neuroscience from the University of California, San Francisco in 2001, where she worked in the laboratory of Roger Nicoll.
-There, she worked on what her peers called "the project of death," searching for the molecule in the brain that enabled neurons to communicate in reverse—known as retrograde signaling—across synapses.
-She discovered that a molecule known as endocannabinoids—which mimic the active ingredient in marijuana and naturally exist in the brain—were responsible for allowing post-synaptic neurons to communicate to their pre-synaptic counterparts.
-Using rats as a model organism, she found that these molecules support cognitive function in the hippocampus, the center of the brain that is involved in learning and memory formation.
-Wilson's hypothesis, based on the number of cannabinoid receptors in the hippocampus, is that these endocannabinoids help the brain create new memories and strengthen connections between neurons.
+She received an A.B. in chemistry from Harvard University in 1996 and a Ph.D. in neuroscience from the University of California, San Francisco in 2001, where she worked in the laboratory of Roger Nicoll.
+There, she searched for the molecule in the brain that enabled neurons to communicate in reverse—known as retrograde signaling—across synapses.
+She discovered that endocannabinoids—which mimic the active ingredient in marijuana and naturally exist in the brain—were responsible for allowing post-synaptic neurons to communicate to their pre-synaptic counterparts.

 Following her Ph.D., Wilson became a postdoctoral researcher at California Institute of Technology, working in the laboratory of Gilles Laurent.
 There, she began working on Drosophila (fruit flies) as a model organism, seeking to understand how neurons integrate information from their surroundings.
 She recorded electrical signals in the brain of these flies to understand how those signals corresponded to specific odors as stimuli.

 Research

-In 2004, Wilson started her own laboratory and research program at Harvard University.
+Wilson's laboratory at Harvard University has focused on the neural mechanisms of olfactory and mechanosensory processing, sensory-motor integration, and navigation.